By: Nova A.

-Did you get assigned an essay as an assignment for school?
+Are you assigned to write an essay assignment for your school?

 Are you staring at the blank screen, not knowing where to start?

-Essay writing could be tough, and it is highly important to know how to start an essay effectively.
+Essay writing can be tough, and it is highly important to know how to start an essay effectively.

 You must be familiar with the phrase “the first impression is the last impression?”